A local Torelli theorem for log symplectic manifolds: Higher order deformations

 where the weight two part is given by

-and $\sQ := \der{\X}/\W_2\der{\X}$ is the quotient.
-Note that since the contribution to $\gr_3\der{\X}$ from holonomic codimension three strata is trivial, the complex $\sQ$ is supported on the closed subvariety of $\X$ given by the union of all codimension-three nonholonomic strata, and all strata of codimension at least four.
-In particular, $\sQ$ is concentrated in degrees at least three.
-Considering the long exact sequence in hypercohomology induced by \eqref{eq:wt3-seq}, we therefore obtain the following commutative diagram with exact rows:
+and $\sQ := \der{\X}/\W_2\der{\X}$ is the quotient, which is concentrated in degrees at least three.
+The long exact sequence in hypercohomology induced by \eqref{eq:wt3-seq} then gives the following commutative diagram with exact rows:

-Since we assume that the log symplectic manifold $\X$ is weakly nonresonant, the summands $\coH[1]{\sLdelnr}$ in the top left corresponding to resonant edges vanish identically.
-For the remaining summands, $\coH[1]{\Xdel;\sLdelnr} \cong \coH[1]{\Xodel;\sLdel}$ restricts isomorphically to $\U$.
-It follows that the leftmost vertical map is injective.
-Meanwhile elements in $\coH[3]{\sQ}$ all have weight three, and are given by global sections of $\gr_3{\sQ|_\U} \cong \gr_3 \der{\U}$ over nonholonomic codimension-three strata.
-Since $\U$ contains all such strata, and global sections are determined by their restriction to an open dense set, the rightmost vertical map is injective.
-It follows that the restriction $\Hpi[3]{\X}\to\Hpi[3]{\U}$ is injective as desired.
-This completes the proof that $\Def{\X} \cong \Def{\U} \cong \Def{\Xs}$. \end{proof}
+The maps $\coH[1]{\sLenr} \to \coH[1]{\sLenr|_\V}$ are the restrictions on cohomology of local systems relative to certain boundary components and are easily seen to be injective.
+Meanwhile elements in $\coH[3]{\sQ}$ all have weight three, and are given by global sections of line bundles over nonholonomic codimension-three strata.
+Since $\V$ contains an open set in each such stratum, the restriction $\coH[3]{\sQ}\to\coH[3]{\sQ|_\V}$ is injective by analytic continuation, and hence the restriction $\Hpi[3]{\X} \to \Hpi[3]{\V}$ is injective by the four lemma. \end{proof}